Blog

 Amyopathic Dermatomyositis Diagnosis

-For diagnosis, a patient will present with dermatomyositis skin findings for at least 6 months with no clinically evident muscle weakness.
+Diagnosis is based on characteristic skin findings of dermatomyositis present for at least 6 months without clinically significant muscle weakness.
 The following amyopathic dermatomyositis diagnostic criteria and tests may be used to help aid with the diagnostic process:

 • Typical dermatomyositis skin symptoms are present (i.e., red skin patches over the knuckles and Gottron papules [red bumps on the skin or erythematous eruptions], periorbital swelling, purple rash, etc.).